Frequently Asked Questions

 -

 Teams may choose to work on the case according to their own availability.
-The case will be released two weeks before the competition with the extra weekend included, to give students time to prepare for the competition.
-Other competitions provide a one-week preparation time for similar cases, whereas we have allowed for conflicting student schedules and for translating presentations into English.
+The case will be released two weeks before the competition, to give students time to prepare their case response.

 -

-Each university is to nominate one of its staff to be an academic mentor.
+Each non-UoM university is to nominate one of its staff to be an academic mentor.
 The mentor will be a point of contact for the competition organisers and the student team.
-Once the case has been released, the students might approach their academic mentor to get support in identifying other staff across the university who could help with the case topic.
-Mentors may also provide feedback as students choose their case approach and practice their presentations.
+Once the case has been released, the students will be able to approach their academic mentor to get support in identifying other staff across the university who could help with the case topic, and to provide feedback on their case approach and presentation delivery.

 -